FAQs for BMB Majors

 How many semesters do I have in which to graduate?

-Students needing to enroll for longer than 10 semesters must meet with their advisor or the Chief Undergrad Advisor who will send the Dean an email to explain the student’s plan to graduate and ask to have the hold lifted by the Dean.
+Students needing to enroll for longer than 10 semesters must meet with a BMB advisor who will send the Dean an email to explain the student’s plan to graduate and ask to have the hold lifted by the Dean.